kbowden1800/bouncing-box/README.md

 In the previous step we learned how to say, "When the box hits the right wall", but how do we tell the box to move left?

-Right now our motion comes from the following line in the `update` function:
+Right now our motion comes from the `update` function:

-    position = position + speed;
+    position += speed;
+    box.css('left', position);

 Since `speed` is positive, this code makes `position` increase and therefore move to the right.
 To make the box move the other way we need to make position smaller.

-Well, we could subtract speed instead of adding it but then we wouldn't be able to make the box move to the right anymore.
+We could subtract speed instead of adding it but then we wouldn't be able to make the box move to the right anymore.
 Let's use a variable that we can switch to control the direction!

 At the top of your program under `TODO 2` where the other variables are declared, declare a variable `direction`:

     var direction;
     direction = 1;

-Now in the `update` function, replace the code that changes `position` so that it re-assigns the value of position like so:
+Now in the `update` function add in the following line such that the `speed` is multiplied by `direction` before being added to `position`.
+Your code should look like this:

-    position = position + (speed * direction);
+    speed *= direction;   // speed is positive when direction = 1, speed is negative when direction is -1;
+    position += speed;    // increment position by speed on every update box.css('left', position);

 When `direction` is set to 1 then `speed` is added to position and the box moves to the right.
 But when `direction` is set to -1,the speed is subracted from the position, sending the box to the left.

-Now we need to decide when to change it!
+Now we need to decide when to change `direction` from `1` to `-1`, or from `-1` to `1`!

 ### TODO 8: Make it Bounce